-Linking is one of the most important aspects of SEO, yet it’s also one of the most misunderstood.
-In this article, we’ll be discussing how to improve your linking structure in order to improve your SEO.
+Internal linking is one of the most important aspects of on-page SEO, yet it’s also one of the most misunderstood.
+In this article, we’ll discuss how to improve your linking structure and SEO results.

-If you’re looking to improve your SEO, then this article is for you.
+If you want to improve your SEO, this article is for you.
 Read on to learn more!

 1. Creating a Site Map